captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

     -   apt-get remove --purge [package-name]

         -   apt-get purge [package-name]: is an option, but not the best

-    -   apt-get --download-only [package name]
+    -   apt-get --download-only [package name] or apt-get download [package name]

         -   Will download to the pwd
         -   Make sure that all deps are there (the distro will tell what is needed)